acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 In folder AIO/certs:

-* setup-certs.sh: script to create self-signed CA and server certs.
+* setup_certs.sh: script to create self-signed CA and server certs.
 * This folder is also used to stage user-provided certs to be used in Acumos platform deployment.